ulissigroup/vasp-interactive/README.md

 `VaspInteractive` is a faster yet fully-compatible replacement for the original `Vasp` calculator from the [Atomic Simulation Environment (`ase`)](https://databases.fysik.dtu.dk/ase/ase/calculators/vasp.html) by leveraging the interactive mode of Vienna Ab Initio Package (VASP).
+Up to 75% reduction of DFT electronic self-consistent cycle compared with the original `Vasp` implementation can be achieved (see [Benchmark](#benchmark) section).

 ### Installation